Star Wars heroine Rey finally steps into her Jedi power only when she's pushed passed her insecurities.

 2. Bullies and haters will not be remembered at the end of the day.

 You have to be something, achieve something, stand for something in your own right in this life.
 That's what lasts.
-Going back to the above dictionary definition, that's what defines us!
+That's what defines us!

 Segue way to...